-NOTE: It is your responsibility to remove a covered dependent child or spouse immediately when he/she no longer meets dependent eligibility criteria provided on page 50.
+NOTE: It is your responsibility to remove a covered dependent child, domestic partner or spouse immediately when they no longer meet dependent eligibility criteria provided on page 51 under "Removing Dependents Who Lose Eligibility."
 Children (biological, adopted and stepchildren) reaching age 26 and/or other child relatives (grandchildren, legal wards, step-grandchildren or other child relatives) reaching age 25 with no disability certification are removed from coverage automatically at the end of the month in which they turn age 26 or 25 respectively.
 A notice will be sent to your address in the SPS Benefits system in advance of the termination of coverage.